beveridges/mvc_calculator/docs_site/docs/user-guide.md

 ## Burst Detection

-### Energy Detection Tool
+### Auto burst detection tool

-The **Energy Detection** tool automatically scans your signal and highlights regions that are likely to contain MVC bursts.
-To use the Energy Detection Tool you must:
+The **Auto burst detection** tool automatically scans your signal and highlights regions that are likely to contain MVC bursts.
+To use the Auto burst detection tool you must:

 1. Use the **EMG channel select** button ![selection button](img/selection_button.png) to make your channel selection
-2. Click the **Energy Detection** button
+2. Click the **Auto burst detection** button
 3. Three orange selections will be made automagically
 4. At this point, you can either **Calculate MVC** for the selected channel or refine the selections manually.